Stuart Forster introduces a delicious, easy-to-cook, lightly spiced butternut squash soup recipe.

 Illustrating photos are by Why Eye Photography.

 Thanks for reading this lightly spiced butternut squash soup recipe.
-You may find inspiration for your home-cooking in the Lavender and Lovage cookbook by Karen Burns-Booth.
+You may find inspiration for your home cooking with my spaghetti carbonara recipe with Parma ham recipe.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.